Rae699/Blog/_posts/2025-03-03-my-first-post.md

 ## My Ultimate Goal: AI-Powered Trading

-Beyond the CS foundations, I have a clear endgame:
+Beyond mastering the CS fundamentals, my ultimate objectives are:
+1. Achieving excellence as a software engineer with profound expertise.
-Building a fully automated trading system powered by advanced AI.
+2. Developing a fully automated trading system driven by advanced AI.

 Not just scripts.
 A full-scale, adaptive system that can: